 Google Fit is a great way of keeping track of any physical activity you do.
 You can get the app on Android and ios devices as well on google products such as watches.
 Trends is another feature from Google.
 With this feature you can find the most trending topic in different regions and countries.
 From this information, users on platforms like YouTube can jump on the trend and gain many followers and views.

-Other features from Google that can help a persons lifestyle are Google Pay, Express and Waze.
+Other features from Google that can help a person’s lifestyle are Google Pay, Express and Waze.
 Google Express is a product delivering service almost like Amazon Prime.
 It is only available in the US at the moment of writing.
 With Google Pay you can pay for products much easier with your card using contact less payment.
 Waze can provide drivers with the best routes of making it to work or long trips.
 Accidents show up on the application, which means alternative routes can be shown instead.

 Grow your Business

 With Google wanting to help your education/learning, lifestyle, knowledge and social media, it is no surprise they also like to help grow your business.
-Many of the features can help make you money and other can help develop your business.
+Many of the features can help make you money and others can help develop your business.